acm-uiuc/til/_til/uiuc/planning-your-undergrad.md

 to include general education requirements, minors you are interested in, and any study abroad plans to ensure that you can make your college experience as positive as possible.
-Once you have this built, it can help to show it to an upperclassmen as a sanity check to ensure you aren’t taking multiple extremely difficult classes at once.
+Once you have this built, it can help to show it to an upperclassmen as a sanity check to ensure you aren't taking multiple extremely difficult classes at once.